Saturday, May 19. 2012

 The results shall be used to determine our focus topics at Atlantic-community.org and will be taken into consideration at Atlantic Review as well.
 You can choose up to three policy areas from these options and you can suggest alternatives in the comment section:

-• Strengthen counter-proliferation efforts. • End Iran's nuclear program. • Modernize the international trade order. • Reduce carbon-emissions.• Turn Russia into a strategic partner.• Define NATO's security role for the 21st century. • Improve "burden-sharing" in Iraq and Afghanistan. • Integrate China into the international order.
+• Strengthen counter-proliferation efforts. • End Iran's nuclear program. • Modernize the international trade order. • Reduce carbon-emissions. • Turn Russia into a strategic partner. • Define NATO's security role for the 21st century. • Improve "burden-sharing" in Iraq and Afghanistan. • Integrate China into the international order.

-Denis Boyles argues in the National Review that while the vast majority of Europeans are hoping Obama will be elected President of the United States today, he would not have a chance of success were he running to lead any European country.
-Boyles offers five reasons why: 1.
-“His tax policies are frightening,” in that they are too far left for Europe.
+1. “His tax policies are frightening,” in that they are too far left for Europe.
 2. “His views on abortion are way too extreme for Europeans.”
 3. “His lack of experience means trouble.”
 4. “He’s in love with failed ideas.”
 Boyles calls Obama a “socialist romantic”, compares his policies to the EU Constitution, and then argues that the dream of Obama and all liberals is to have kids raised by the state – the first argument makes no sense and the second argument is simply not true.
 5. “His name, incidentally, is Barack Hussein Obama.
 Sorry to save this for last, but the sad fact is a politician with Obama’s racial and ethnic background wouldn’t stand a chance in the U.K., France, Germany, Italy, or anywhere else in the European Union no matter how charming his speeches were.”

 Wow, our fellow citizens take NATO's article 5 real serious, according to The Harris Poll: